microsoft/SimpleStubs/Documentation/DeveloperDocumentation.md

 ## Build & Code Generation
 SimpleStubs used Roslyn to generate stubs.
 The code is generated during the build (right before the build actually).

 When SimpleStubs NuGet package is installed to a given project, the [Etg.SimpleStubs.targets](https://github.com/Microsoft/SimpleStubs/blob/master/Targets/Etg.SimpleStubs.targets) file is installed and imported in the `ProjectName.nuget.targets` file (which gets added to the target project).
-The [Etg.SimpleStubs.targets](https://github.com/Microsoft/SimpleStubs/blob/master/Targets/Etg.SimpleStubs.targets) file contains a `BeforeBuild` task that executes the [GenerateStubsTask](https://github.com/Microsoft/SimpleStubs/blob/master/src/SimpleStubs.CodeGen/Tasks/GenerateStubsTask.cs) visual studio Task and writes the output to the `"$(IntermediateOutputPath)SimpleStubs.generated.cs"` file.
-This Task calls the [SimpleStubsGenerator](https://github.com/Microsoft/SimpleStubs/blob/master/src/SimpleStubs.CodeGen/CodeGen/SimpleStubsGenerator.cs) which walks through all dependent projects and generate corresponding stubs.
+The [Etg.SimpleStubs.targets](https://github.com/Microsoft/SimpleStubs/blob/master/Targets/Etg.SimpleStubs.targets) file contains the necessary MSBuild tasks needed to generate the stubs.
+These tasks basically invoke the `Etg.SimpleStubs.CodeGen.exe` and add the output to the `"$(IntermediateOutputPath)SimpleStubs.generated.cs"` file (the `$(IntermediateOutputPath)` is the `obj` folder).

 ## Method and Property Stubbers